 Photo and story by Jarron Parker / Contributing Writer

 MTSU’s School of Music students collaborated to create a jazz and dance program to illustrate the adversities of leaving home Thursday night at Hinton Hall.
+It’s a great watch for parents who tend to get wrapped up in worrying about what they’re going to do when the kids have left the home, rather than thinking of things from their point of view.

 Since spring of 2016, professors Don Aliquo, Jamey Simmons and Marsha Barsky wanted to create a show that recreated the process of moving from one’s safe space to the ventures of a new life.
 According to Simmons, the inspiration for the theme was “to find a focus for the piece that was universal in nature.”
 The series featured an octet that brought “Leaving Home” to life, a concept that most traditional college students can relate to.
 Stages of oppression, the struggle to escape, friends and enemies and liberation are all represented throughout eight songs and accompanying dances.
 The series conveyed a stellar and universal message.